How to Prepare Your Dog for Hot Weather: Essential Summer Safety Tips

 Safe Summer Activities for Dogs

-- Splashing in a paddling pool
+- Splashing in a paddling pool in the shade

-- Brief woodland walks
+- Short woodland walks at cooler times

 When It’s Just Too Hot: Heatwave Advice